Zakauddin/NeON-Command_Line/README.md

 ## Understanding the Project

-- `NeON - Project Statement.txt` file contains the requirements that were set for the project.
+- `NeON - Project Statement.docx` file contains the requirements that were set for the project.
 - `File Format.txt` contains the layout of the text files used for storing the data.